 2. Russia’s natural gas reserves

-3. Natural gas reserves in the EEA and the UK.
+3. Natural gas reserves in the EEA and the UK

-In the last few years, the price of natural gas has fallen significantly.
-That has negatively impacted upon Russia’s public finances.
-Usually, gas prices are seasonal.
-The price of natural gas tends to fluctuate along with the price for crude oil.
-In the last few years, the correlation between the price of natural gas and the crude oil price has weakened further.
-The price of natural gas, partly due to a harsh winter, has increased as of late and this coincides with increased interest in LNG, although there is too little available.
-This has been confirmed by (The Business Times Energy & Commodities, 2018) stating that high coal prices have increased the trigger point between coal and gas switching.
+In recent years, the price of natural gas has fallen significantly.
+This has had a negative impact on Russia’s state finances.
+Normally, gas prices are seasonal.
+The price of natural gas tends to fluctuate along with the price of crude oil.
+In recent years, the correlation between the price of natural gas and the price of crude oil has continued to weaken.
+The price of natural gas has risen recently, in part due to a harsh winter, coinciding with increased interest in LNG, although too little of it is available.
+High coal prices may also lead consumers to switch from coal to gas.
+This is another input factor.

-5. Liquefied natural gas (LNG) imports
+5. Future of liquefied natural gas (LNG) imports in northeastern Europe

-6. Investment in LNG import terminals
+6. The construction of new LNG import terminals

 7. China’s growing demand for natural gas competing with the EU

-As I have previously elaborated on, a significant decrease of North Sea oil and natural gas supplies force Europeans to turn to Russia in order to find reliable, long-term partner with the added advantage of having lower logistics costs, reducing costs for end users then would be the case with U.S. LNG supplies.
-Although there has been tension building up resulting from competing U.S. geopolitical interests to grow the export market for LNG, Russia appears to be in the game for the long-run.
-Finland and Sweden have allowed Nordstream to run through their territorial waters, but Denmark is unlikely to do so.
-Germany has given the green light to build NordStream2, and some insiders suggest Russia and Germany will eventually move forward and build NordStream 3 and Nordstream 4, to the detriment of existing pipelines running through Belarus, Poland and Ukraine.
+As we have previously elaborated on, a significant decrease of North Sea oil and natural gas supplies force Europeans to turn to Russia in order to find reliable, long-term partner with the added advantage of having lower logistics costs, reducing costs for end users then would be the case with U.S. LNG supplies.
+Although there are tensions to increase the export market for LNG, Russia appears to be in the game for the long term, competing on the basis of cheaper pipeline gas.

 9. Future demand for natural gas